-But for me?
-It’s meatballs.
-With probably nachos trailing very closely behind (come to think of it, how have I never thought to make meatball nachos before?).
-You probably won’t find a comforter featuring meatballs and wearing a meatball necklace may be a sign you have an issue or two (though, um, they do exist).
-I’m not even going to touch the underwear concept.
-Anyway, for some reason, meatballs always sound like a good idea to me and I’d probably eat them for every meal if possible.
+Meatballs always sound like a good idea to me and I’d probably eat them for every meal if possible.
 Sooo, meatballs on pizza?
-The only thing that could possibly rival that is meatball nachos or meatball tacos (coming soon… to my life!).
+The only thing that could possibly rival that is meatball nachos (coming soon… to my life!).

 Hi, do you realize how easy it is to make meatballs?
 Basically, put all the ingredients in a bowl and mix together.

-Roll mixture into meatballs.
-You’ll get about 30 with this recipe.
+Then roll that mixture into small meatballs.
+You’ll get about 26 with this recipe.
+This is enough for the two flatbreads.

 And then fry them in a skillet with olive oil, until cooked through.

-You’ll want to slice them up for the purposes of this flatbread.
+You’ll want to slice them in half for the purposes of this flatbread.

-And tuscan kale!
-Also known as lacinato kale.
-Or dinosaur kale!
-I can’t get this in my normal grocery store, but found about a billion varieties of kale at Wegmans and basically cried when I saw lacinato kale.
+I like this meatball pizza best with tuscan kale (also known as lacinato or dinosaur kale), but you can use any kind.
+I can’t get tuscan in my normal grocery store, but can find about a billion varieties of kale at Wegmans and basically cried when I first saw lacinato.

 OK… Time for dinner!